nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/Seminars/seminarnotes.md

 <h5>Articles</h5>
   - <h5> Seminar 0</h5>
+    - <h5>A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements</h5>
+      -  Release planning is very important for market-driven software product developing organizations operating on a competitive open market.
+Product releases should be planned as early as possible to obtain the advantage of MDRE process with more quality level.
+Quality requirements play a major role for gaining success in the competitive market by overcoming competitors’ products.
+Hence, quality requirements can be considered to be a key competitive advantage.
+The main aim for developing QUPER model is to support high-level decision making in release planning of quality requirements.
+Release planning is defined as a process of deciding which requirements and quality level should be taken into account in each release.
+      -  The main challenging task for the organizations developing software products is to set the right quality target in relation to future market demands and competitor products.
+Several methods and approaches like Release planning prototype and EVOLVE exist for supporting release planning.
+The main problem with these techniques is they use genetic algorithms for resolving release planning issues, which is a problem if the input data to the process is uncertain.
+None of the methods considered Quality requirements for release planning.
+Only two methods address quality constraints for release planning.
+They are
+        -  Win-Win model, focused on effort and time constraints.
+        -  QUPER model is the only model to address the cost and quality constraints of Quality requirements.
+      -  The need for handling the quality requirements and developing the model for supporting was identified during an investigation of cross-company requirements engineering process.
+Two main factors for the creation and evolvement of QUPER model are as follows
+        -  Need for industry
+        -  There is no suitable model for supporting the Quality requirements.
+      -  The authors of this article mainly focused on
+        -  Guidelines of how to apply QUPER model in practice, with an illustration of Quality requirements.
+        -  Incorporating cost dependencies between quality requirements.
+        -  Two new evaluations of the complete version of quality requirements which help in finding the QUPER's applicability.
+      -  Detailed guidelines for application of QUPER model is presented in 7 steps by considering an example of quality requirements.
+They are
+      -  Identify candidate quality requirements: It is important to consider the relevant features, market, competitor, and hardware platform capability when defining quality requirements.
+      -  Define scale and unit: The quality level is identified with the help of scale and unit.
+      -  Identify reference levels: Identify reference levels based on actual products and competing products.
+Estimations are considered based on the uncertainty level.
+      -  Elicit quality breakpoints: For each quality requirement, market expectations should be defined as the values of quality breakpoints.
+        -  Utility breakpoint which is the lowest acceptable value in the market
+        -  Saturation breakpoint, representing quality levels that are clearly considered excessive by the market.
+        -  Differentiation breakpoint, values above this breakpoint give a market advantage.
+      -  Estimate cost barriers: For each quality requirement, the cost factor is estimated in terms of values of cost barriers.
+The recommended number of cost barriers are two.
+      -  Set candidate requirements: Candidate requirements should be identified and decided for coming releases.
+Estimates can be given in three forms.
+They are
+        -  Both a good target and a stretch target.
+        -  Stretch target, highest accepted value is specified.
+        -  Good target, lowest accepted value is specified.
+      -  Identify cost dependencies: The other quality requirements that need to be changed if the quality requirement is improved from one breakpoint to another.
+It is important to identify the cost dependencies.
+Two factors should be considered during the selection process.
+        -  Identifying the list of quality requirements that are cheaper and easier to improve when the one quality requirement is improved.
+        -  Identifying the list of quality requirements that are more difficult and expensive to improve when the one quality requirement is improved.
+      -  An extra step is Identifying cost dependencies were included in this paper.
+Dependencies have an impact on the estimated cost of another quality requirement.
+The cost to improve the quality level for one QR may imply an improved level of quality for other QR.
+This may lead to a change of other QR cost barriers and which QR to select for the coming release.
+      -  Each of these steps is clearly explained with figures and thus, it helps to know the practical view of QUPER model.
+Also, the complete version of QUPER was evaluated in the industry at one case company with 24 industry professionals using real QR.

     - <h5> A Market-Driven Requirements Engineering Process: Results from an Industrial Process Improvement Programme</h5>
       - The authors of this paper describe a specific industrial RE process for packaged software, called REPEAT.
 When developing packaged software for a marketplace, the RE process should be able to come up with requirements based on the foreseen end-user needs and select a set of requirements resulting in a software product which can compete on the market.
 REPEAT model can be used, for managing the continuous requirements.